You shall know the truth and the truth shall set you free

 So, what is happening here?

 Wikipedia, the factual online encyclopedia explains, “Lucifer (/ˈluːsɪfər/ or /ˈljuːsɪfər/) is the King James Version rendering of the Hebrew word הֵילֵל in, (Isaiah 14:12.)
-This word, transliterated hêlêl or heylel, occurs only ONCE in the Hebrew Bible and according to the KJV-influenced Strong's Concordance means "shining one, morning star, Lucifer".
-The word Lucifer is taken from the Latin Vulgate, [THE ROMAN CATHOLIC BIBLE] which translates הֵילֵל as lucifer, meaning "the morning star, the planet Venus", or, as an adjective, "light-bringing".
+This word, transliterated hêlêl or heylel, occcurs only once in the Hebrew Bible and according to the KJV-influenced Strong's Concordance means "shining one, morning star, Lucifer".
+The word Lucifer is taken from the Latin Vulgate, [the Roman Catholic Bible,] which translates ֵילֵלas lucifer, meaning "the morning star, the planet Venus", or, as an adjective, "light-bringing".
 The Septuagint renders הֵילֵל in Greek as ἑωσφόρος (heōsphoros), a name, literally "bringer of dawn", for the morning star.
-In this passage Isaiah applies to a [human] king of Babylon [and a ‘star’ or angels as described in Job 38:4-7) the image of the morning star fallen from the sky...”
+In this passage Isaiah applies to a [human] king of Babylon [and a ‘star’ or angels as described in Job 38:4-7) the image of the morning star [angel] fallen from the sky...”

-Actually, this angel from the Hebrew Scriptures, described in Isa.
+Actually, this “morning star” from the Hebrew Scriptures, described in Isa.
 14 and in Ezek.
-28 as a most perfect, most intelligent, most beautiful, and most powerful angel of God, who fell from glory, received the name Lucifer from the early Roman Catholic church, meaning the “[false] light bringer;” a name, which, according to the context of these passages, can never be equated to God!
+28 as a most perfect, most intelligent, most beautiful, and most powerful angel of God, who fell from glory, and thus received the name Lucifer from the Roman Catholic church, meaning the “[false] light bringer;” a name, which, according to the context of these passages, can never be equated to Jesus God!

-Simply reading one of the verses in these passages is enough to clarify this deliberate and most blasphemous confusion between Lucifer and His Creator, the Lord Jesus Christ.
+Simply reading one of the verses in these passages is enough to clarify this deliberate and most blasphemous confusion between Lucifer the devil and His Creator, the Lord Jesus Christ.
 Isa.
-14:12, “How you have fallen from heaven, [Jesus said he saw SATAN fall from heaven as lighting, Lu.
+14:12, “How you have fallen from heaven, [the Lord Jesus said he saw Satan fall from heaven as lighting, Lu.
 10:18,] O Lucifer, [the false light bringer,] son of the morning, [all the angelical sons of God, those who chose to fall from glory too, were created perfect in a time before God created the earth.]
 How were you cast down to the ground…”

 IS ‘THE ANGEL OF THE LORD’ MICHAEL THE ARCHANGEL?’

 The Old Testament term, “the Angel of the Lord” can be confusing when we do not view these verses in the entire context of Scriptural truth.
-In fact, uncontextual interpretations of Scripture are the roots of all the different church denominations!
-I promise you, dear reader, if we would all seek God’s face in earnest prayer, asking Him to lead us “into ALL truth,” God would show us the Scriptural and historical context of every Christian doctrine, form, and norm.
+Uncontextual interpretations of Scripture are the roots of all the different church denominations or divisions of Christianity.
+I promise you, dear reader, if we would all seek God’s face in earnest prayer, asking Him to lead us “into all truth,” God would show us the Scriptural and historical context of every Christian doctrine, form, and norm.
 In this way, denominationalism, legalism, and churchism would fall away, and believers would really become “one (in The Truth, Who is Jesus Christ Himself,) being of the same mind…”

-By reading this verse, it becomes clear The Angel of the Lord is undoubtedly not Michael the archangel, but God Himself.
+Just by reading this verse, it becomes clear that undoubtedly, The Angel of the Lord is not Michael, but God Himself.
 The heavy debate over this and other such passages, is totally unnecessary.

 So, why would God call Himself “the Angel of the Lord” while He is not an angel?